 A great salesperson is often driven by targets and numbers, and it might be difficult to switch this key motivator off and focus on team-building, motivating and helping the team stay in touch with the bigger purpose that their organization is serving.

 As Simon Sinek says, people don’t buy what you do; they buy why you do it.
 A good sales leader will always keep that ‘why’ fresh in their team’s minds, rather than just chasing numbers.

 But don’t get us wrong, some of the world’s best sales leaders were once target-driven salespeople themselves.

 These are just a few common pitfalls that many sales leaders fall into when they take over their sales leadership roles.
 The key lies in identifying these challenges and addressing them.

 Provide your sales leaders the right kind of coaching and training to develop and hone the skills they need to be good leaders.
 Provide them with the tools to share their wisdom, experience, and expertise to drive their team to success.

 A new role with new responsibilities can be overwhelming.
 Guide them into it, have open conversations with them about their strengths and the challenges they are likely to face.
 Give them the time to adjust to the new hats they will be wearing.

 It’s crucial to give leaders the freedom to make changes in their department as they see fit.
 They shouldn’t feel pressured to prove themselves, and make drastic changes just because of that, nor should they be afraid to introduce new ideas.
 It’s all about maintaining a balance and giving them the room to take responsibility.

 Providing sales leaders with these tools and support, in addition to their already-proven stellar sales acumen, could prove to be one of the most significant factors behind your sales team’s success.

 Your turn now: Have you successfully transitioned into a star sales leader or watched someone in your organization make the switch?
-Write to us about the transition, and how you or they managed and overcame the challenges that came with it.
+Share with us in the comment section below about the transition, and how you or they managed and overcame the challenges that came with it.